1973 Commercial Union Assurance Masters

-The 1973 Commercial Union Assurance Masters was a tennis tournament played on indoor carpet courts at Hynes Auditorium in Boston, Massachusetts in the United States.
+The 1973 Masters (also known as the 1973 Commercial Union Assurance Masters for sponsorship reasons) was a tennis tournament played on indoor carpet courts at Hynes Auditorium in Boston, Massachusetts in the United States.
 Mateflex is a soft plastic, interlocking tile court, with the slower ball speed of clay but the low maintenance of a hard surface.
 It was the fourth edition of the Masters Grand Prix and was held from December 4 through December 8, 1973.
 Ilie Năstase won his third consecutive Masters title and earned $15,000 prize money.